See the city at its best from high up skyscrapers to waterfront vistas. All fun places to take visiting guests.

 Bring sunglasses; the reflective materials used throughout can blind.
 Wear comfortable shoes (stiletto heels, steel toe boots, sports cleats, etc not permitted) and pants or shorts (the floor is mirrored).

 Experience incredible views from 70 floors up.
 Three indoor and outdoor viewing decks offer breathtaking 360-degree views of the city – you start on the lowest deck, then head up to the better, higher views so plan your photos accordingly.
+The decks are mostly glass enclosed so visit toward dawn or dusk for better photos with less glare.

 One of the best places to take in Central Park.